backstage/backstage/docs/getting-started/app-custom-theme.md

   },
 };
 ```

-If you want to utilize different fonts, then you can set the top level `fontFamily` to what you want for your body, and then override `fontFamily` in `typography` to control fonts for various headings.
+If you want to utilize different or multiple fonts, then you can set the top level `fontFamily` to what you want for your body, and then override `fontFamily` in `typography` to control fonts for various headings.
 ```ts title="packages/app/src/theme/myTheme.ts"
 import MyCustomFont from '../assets/fonts/My-Custom-Font.woff2';
 import myAwesomeFont from '../assets/fonts/My-Awesome-Font.woff2';